ucsdwcsng/EdgeRIC-A-real-time-RIC/README.md

 ```bash
 ./dockerexec_edgeric.sh 0
 ```
-Once it is inside the container, open a RIC parametr file and select an algorithm for real-time resource allocation.
+Once it is inside the container, open a RIC parameter file and select an algorithm for real-time resource allocation.
 ```bash
 cd PyTorch-RL-Custom-demo
 nano examples/params_edgeric.txt